sinnie/learn_web_dev/node.md

 * http.createServer()
 * server.listen()
 ```

+Tp specify verison use: `nvm use 4` or `nvm use 5`.

+### callbacks
+Callbacks are at the core of asynchronous JavaScript and Node.js.

 ## Modules
 Node.js puts little functionality in the global scope because it is organized into __modules__.
 Modules are a collection of functions that can be imported into a file using the `require()` function, which allows one to load built-in modules, dowloaded libraries, or files that are a part of one's program.

 When `require()` is called, Node has to resolve the given string to an actual file to load.
 Therefore, local modules must begin with a relative or absolute path.
-In contrast, built-in modules or libraries installed in a `node_modules` library can be referre to by module name.
-For example, `const fs = require('fs')`, will give you Node's file sstem module.
+In contrast, built-in modules or libraries installed in a `node_modules` library can be referred to by module name.
+For example, `const fs = require('fs')`, will give you Node's file system module.
 Whereas `const johnnyFive = require(./path/to/module/'my-module')` will include a local module.
 In either case, it is safe to omit the file extension.

+* use `require` to include modules and `exports` to make them available elsewhere.

+### Patterns for exporting modules
+1. Export an anonymous Function
+2. Export a named Function
+3. Export an anonymous Object
+4. Export a named Object
+5. Export an anonymous Prototype
+6. Export a named Prototype

+#### Pros and cons
+* Named Exports - one module, many exported things
+* Anonymous Exports - Simplified client interface

+### Core Modules
+Node has a small group of modules that are presented as the public API.
+These core modules enable the creation of programs that can quickly communicate with filesystems or networks.

-### fs Module
+#### fs Module

 ### Path Module:
 * A collection of utilities that don’t perform any I/O operations. i.e. it doesn’t consult the filesystem to see whether or not the path is valid.